 Suspension – adverse action that requires a center to temporarily cease enrolling students in its programs pending further accreditation assessment and corrective action.

-Syllabus – an outline or statement about course contents and/or requirements of a unit of CPE including CPE Level I/Level II, and Supervisory CPE.
+Syllabus – an outline or statement about course contents and/or requirements of a unit of CPE including CPE Level I/Level II, and Certified Educator CPE.

 System Sponsored Center – an accredited CPE center sponsored by an institution or agency that owns and operates multiple facilities.
 The center has one accreditation that is accountable for all CPE programming within the institution or agency.
 A system sponsored center uses component sites to offer programs of CPE throughout the institution or agency.
 See also Administrative Center in this section.